MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal-pitch.md

     * Common answers: readable, object-oriented
 * What do you like about Rails?
     * Common answer: "convention over configuration"
+* Walk me through your development process for a new project.
+    * Pro moves: mapping out database relations, listing specifications for the controllers, writing tests, sketching out the views...
 * What's your favorite algorithm?
 * What's your favorite data structure?
 * What's your favorite Ruby gem (other than Rails)?